-If God provides, then why is Murphy's Law a law that seems to apply even to devout Christians?
-Why to bad things happen to good people?
-This article seeks to answer these questions and show how trials and tribulations fits into Divine Providence.
+If God provides, then why is Murphy’s Law a law that seems to apply even to devout Christians?
+Why do bad things happen to good people?
+Why so much resistance when we try to do God’s will?
+This article seeks to show how trials and tribulations fits into Divine Providence and actually lead to joy.